frederic-perez/AmE-dictionary/data/dictionary.md

 __eurythmics__ _n_ :astonished: The interpretation in harmonious bodily movements of the rhythm of musical compositions; used to teach musical understanding. _Syn_ eurhythmics, eurhythmy, eurythmy
 __evanesce__ _v_ :two::mute:[evanes~~c~~e]:hammer:
 __evanescent__ _adj_
+__evangelist__ _n_ Someone who is very enthusiastic about something and likes to tell other people how good it is.
 __even__ _adv_ _Syn_ indeed, actually _Is this even our house?_
 __evened__ _v_
 __evening star__ _The evening star was out and the moon rising._